I. Statement of Purpose

 3. Law enforcement records.
 This policy does not apply to records created and maintained by a law enforcement unit, including the Penn Police, for law enforcement purposes.

 4. Employment records.
-This policy does not apply to records relating exclusively to an individual in their capacity as an employee except that records regarding an individual in attendance who is employed as a result of his or her status as a student are covered under this policy.
+This policy does not apply to records relating exclusively to an individual in his or her capacity as an employee except that records regarding an individual in attendance who is employed as a result of his or her status as a student.

 5. Treatment-related records.
 This policy does not apply to records made or maintained by a healthcare professional that are used only in connection with treatment of the student and disclosed only to individuals providing treatment.